NDevTK/OriginMarker/security.md

 ### Marker Encoding (`base2base`)

 - **Note:** The `source` (hexadecimal characters) and `emoji` alphabets used by the `base2base` conversion function are fixed and publicly visible in `static.js`.
-The SHA-256 hash provides the cryptographic strength; the `base2base` conversion to emoji is **purely for obfuscation and visual distinction, not for security.** (See Section 4.10.3 for potential risks related to information loss in base conversion).
+The SHA-256 hash provides the cryptographic strength; the `base2base` conversion to emoji is **purely for obfuscation and visual distinction, not for security.** (See Section 4.10.3 for potential risks related to information loss in base conversion and Section 4.4.3 for perceptual collision risks).
 - **Further Review (Post-Initial Audit):**
   - The `base2base` algorithm was **re-verified and found to be a standard, logically sound implementation** for its purpose.
   - The processing of the `emoji` array in `static.js` by `base2base` results in an alphabet composed of individual Unicode code points.
 This means that complex emojis (grapheme clusters made of multiple code points) are effectively broken down into these constituent points for the purpose of the destination alphabet.
 While this impacts the visual composition of the generated marker (it's an alphabet of individual code points, not necessarily whole visual emojis), the process is **deterministic and not a security concern.** The `source` (hex) alphabet is correctly defined and used.